petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 When you add, edit, or remove assets in a publication, your changes are only visible in the publication where they're made.
 When you delete an asset in a publication, DXP marks it for deletion and hides it when viewing the publication.
 The asset remains viewable to production and other publications, since its removal is only a logical deletion.

-While working on a publication, any changes made to supported Liferay components are tracked in the publication.
+While working on a publication, changes made to supported Liferay components are tracked in the publication.
 This includes changes across multiple sites.

 ```{important}
 When editing different sites in the same publication, keep in mind that all tracked changes are applied to production when the publication is published.